Watching the Detectives

 This evidence contradicts statements made by EPD officers reporting, “Man down, gun in right hand.”

 The rifle’s distance from Babb’s body left his family wondering whether the rifle was planted.
 The logic behind the assertion is that an EPD officer was located at the back fence of Babb’s home.
-The officer, according to their allegations, might have then jumped the fence, gone to Babb’s gun safe and planted the weapon beside Babb in between the gap of video footage provided by the armored Bearcat vehicle the police rolled up to Babb’s house in.
+The officer, according to their allegations, jumped the fence, went to Babb’s gun safe and planted the weapon beside Babb in between the gap of video footage provided by the armored Bearcat vehicle the police rolled up to Babb’s house in.

 Defense lawyers provided audio recordings of EPD’s response and footage from the Bearcat.
 From the Bearcat footage (which didn’t have any audio), the viewer can see the door open and close.
 However, Babb could not be seen.